goatandsheep/McMaster_Notes/README.md

 If you simply wish to view the notes, open the PDF files (vs `.doc`) to reduce potential compatability issues when viewing the Math objects.

-If you wish to collaborate, please do not fork this project.
-Instead, request to be a collaborator by sending me an e-mail at [myusername]@gmail.com, then *clone*!

 ##Downloading the files

 1. Download [TortoiseGit](https://code.google.com/p/tortoisegit/wiki/Download?tm=2).